How many project management emails do you write a day?

 Nowadays, with so much distraction, reading long texts is difficult.

-Therefore, make it easier for a person to save time and prioritize the email.
+Therefore, it makes it easier for a person to save time and prioritize the email.
 Make it important with only a headline, entry paragraph, and CTA.

 Learn more: 3 Basic Email Mistakes That Make You Look Really Unprofessional